A-DILEEP/Personal-Portfolio/README.md

 This Portfolio have responsive web design .
 Responsive in the sense , the web site will change its width and height according to the device height and width .

-Thank you for visiting my respository , dont forget to give a start to respository🥰
+Thank you for visiting my respository , dont forget to give a start to respository before leaving 🥰 💙